-The family-owned Sahanlahti Resort is located on the shores of Lake Saimaa in Puumala, in a sawmill milieu of cultural and historical value.
+The family-owned Sahanlahti Resort is located on the shore of Lake Saimaa in Puumala, in a sawmill milieu of cultural and historical value.
 At Sahanlahti, guests and the area are looked after with the dignity they deserve.

 We care for the environment